fireflysemantics/slice/projects/slice/README.md

 const os:OStore = new OStore(START)

-//Observe the value corresponding to key K1 const o$ = os.observe(START.K1.key)
+//Observe the value corresponding to key K1
+//creating a variable
+const o$ = os.observe(START.K1.key)

+//Or just observe the value using START
+//The store will create this observable for you
+//by calling observe internally during instantation.
+START.K2.observable.subscribe(v=>{ console.log(`The K2 Obserable value is ${v}`)})

 o$.subscribe( value=>console.log(`The value keyed by K1 is ${value}`))
 //This will cause 'WADDUPPPPP!!' to be logged.